-4.5.1 How to sleep individual AIS targets
+4.5.1 How to sleep individual activated AIS targets

-You can "sleep" an AIS target as below when the screen becomes filled with targets, which might prevent important radar and AIS displays from being identified.
+You can "sleep" an activated AIS target as shown below.
+This is useful when the screen becomes filled with targets, which might prevent important radar and AIS targets and jobjects from being identified.

-Note: Targets that have been activated automatically and dangerous targets cannot be "slept".
+Note 1: Dangerous targets and targets that have been activated automatically cannot be "slept".